 After a couple of complimentary bottles of water, I set out, intent on bringing my readers the very best of North Central Texas: a walk-a-bout to disprove the gun-toting, cattle-driving, bible proselytizing generalizations of the region.

 Outside, only two blocks down, and hyperhidrosis has opened the valves full torque.
 I’m panting, at sea level, and I’m very aware of the burning tips of my ears.

-A man runs down the street in shorts, tshirt, and headband; not 50 feet later I hear a “whoosh!”, and look to see the runner—not on fire—but instantaneously relegated to ash that scatters and blows away in the hairdryer breeze.
+A man runs down the street in shorts, tshirt, and headband; not 50 feet later I hear a “whoosh!”, and look to see the runner—not on fire—but instantaneously relegated to ash that blows away in the hairdryer breeze.

 Defeated, I head back inside.

 Before you judge —if this were Thailand, or some other exotic, equator straddling region, I would have kept going.
 But it wasn’t/is not, so I bring you the very best of the inside of the Fort Worth Omni.

 This is the remote.
 Never, ever touch this device, for it has a billion germs on it, and you’re more likely to contract hiv by changing to the golf channel then raw-doggin’ with the local ‘zine’s page 36 masseuse.

 These particular pillows are very nice; modern cowboy style (cowboy chic?).
 Accent pillows are to be kicked off the bed along with the comforter…while still wearing shoes.
 Do not let your hands, skin, or texan jesus forbid – your face – make contact with the pillows, no matter how clean they seem.
 Cesspool of DNA.

 And ladies, never sit on the pillows – you’ll immediately be impregnated.

 Always test the bouncity of your hotel bed.
 It’s imperative to understand how you will sleep and to show your neighbors, even if you are traveling alone, that you mean big business.